Arts and Cultural Management

-Based in experiential learning, the program objective is to create a team based collaborative learning community that sharpens critical thinking, deepens reflective practice, and develops strategic leadership skills.
-Participants develop skill in strategy formulation and implementation, finance, marketing and law, innovation and decision making, operations planning, cultural programming, human resource management, and negotiation.
+Based on experiential learning, the program objective is to create a team-based and collaborative learning community that sharpens critical thinking, deepens reflective practice, and develops strategic leadership skills.
+Participants develop skills across many sectors including strategy formulation and implementation, finance, marketing and law, innovative decision making, operations planning, cultural programming, human resource management, and a strong ability to negotiate.

 Program participants collaborate with faculty and each other to achieve the following outcomes:

 - Apply theory to practice to develop and sustain thriving cultures and create prosperity.

 - Demonstrate the power of collaborative practice to foster creative expression, build creative community and shape a commerce of ideas, artifacts, images, and experiences.

 - Evidence the value of cultural leadership and the importance of cultural capital in shaping the 21st century.

 - Engaging in simulations and applied practice projects that test theory against the dynamic and evolving realities of a changing world.